-If the mean or the median provides an estimate of a penny's expected mass, then the spread of individual measurements about the mean or median provides an estimate of the difference in mass among pennies or of the uncertainty in measuring mass with a balance.
-Although we often define the spread relative to a specific measure of central tendency, its magnitude is independent of the central value.
-Although shifting all measurements in the same direction by adding or subtracting a constant value changes the mean or median, it does not change the spread.
+If the mean or median provides an estimate of a penny's expected mass, then the spread of individual measurements provides an estimate of the difference in mass among pennies or of the uncertainty in measuring mass with a balance.
+Although we often define spread relative to a specific measure of central tendency, its magnitude is independent of the central value.
+Changing all measurements in the same direction, by adding or subtracting a constant value, changes the mean or median, but does not change the spread.
 There are three common measures of spread: the range, the standard deviation, and the variance.